flowcommerce/node-sdk/docs/payments.md

 # [API](README.md).payments - Flow Commerce API - Node SDK Documentation

-Represents data for a specific online payment method
+An initiated payment session with a payment provider.
+Used to display a payment provider&#x27;s experience.

 ## Usage